-We are being represented by Skadden, Arps, Slate, Meagher & Flom LLP with respect to certain legal matters as to United States federal securities and New York State law.
+We and certain selling shareholders other than DCM Entities and Sequoia Entities are being represented by Skadden, Arps, Slate, Meagher & Flom LLP with respect to certain legal matters as to United States federal securities and New York State law.
 The underwriters are being represented by Simpson Thacher & Bartlett LLP with respect to certain legal matters as to United States federal securities and New York State law.
 The validity of the ordinary shares represented by the ADSs offered in this offering will be passed upon for us by Travers Thorp Alberga.
 Certain legal matters as to PRC law will be passed upon for us by Han Kun Law Offices and for the underwriters by Fangda Partners.
 Skadden, Arps, Slate, Meagher & Flom LLP may rely upon Travers Thorp Alberga with respect to matters governed by Cayman Islands law and Han Kun Law Offices with respect to matters governed by PRC law.
 Simpson Thacher & Bartlett LLP may rely upon Fangda Partners with respect to matters governed by PRC law.
+DCM Entities and Sequoia Entities are being represented by Ropes & Gray LLP with respect to certain legal matters as to United States federal securities and New York State law.